-This includes subject textbooks.
-If books are not returned on time, students will not be able to borrow other resources.
-If a student loses or damages a library resource, it is their responsibility.
-A replacement will need to be paid for.
+If a student loses or damages a library resource, it is their responsibility and a replacement will need to be paid for.
 Students are advised never lend a book they have borrowed to a friend.
 If it is not returned the student who borrowed the book is still responsible for replacement costs.